Procurement for the Illinois Mathematics and Science Academy

 IMSA’s purchasing system requires a formal written purchase authorization in order to initiate a business transaction between a vendor and IMSA.
 Without a written purchase order prepared by the Office of Business and Financial Services, or an order with a required contract document prepared by the Procurement Services, IMSA may not initiate payments on invoices submitted.
 IMSA may also not honor invoices dated prior to the issue date of the related purchase order.

 Where a two-party signed agreement is required, no work on any such procurement should begin until all authorized parties to the contract have signed a formal written document.

 If a vendor ships goods or provides services to IMSA without having a valid purchase order, IMSA is not obligated to pay the invoice - only a valid Purchase Order provides that obligation.
 This is true even if an IMSA employee requests of a potential vendor that items be shipped or services provided.

 True emergency situations do occur from time to time that may require goods to be shipped or services performed before a purchase order can be issued.
 Should that occur, written authorization from the Office of Procurement Services will be required to authorize payment.

-Questions or concerns about this policy may be addressed to the Procurement Services Manager.
+Questions or concerns about this policy may be addressed to the Office of Business and Financial Services.

-Businesses interested in becoming vendors are urged to make contact with the office of Procurement Services.
 IMSA is always looking for qualified vendors who can provide quality goods and services required to operate the academy.
-An important first step for any business desiring significant work with the academy is to register as a vendor on the State of Illinois Higher Education Procurement Bulletin.
-See the information as follows at Doing Business with Universities
+An important first step for any business desiring significant work with the academy is to register as a vendor on the Illinois Procurement Bulletin.

 State of Illinois Business Enterprise Program (BEP)